 Our products protect the most critical component of hydraulic systems—the hydraulic pump—from damage stemming from contamination.
 Designed and built for superior performance, our strainers ensure consistent and continual system performance, even in the most demanding hydraulic conditions.

 At DOMS Incorporated, we provide a full line of standard strainer products featuring full-flow and relief valve designs.
 They have capacity ratings ranging from 5 to 200 GPM, straining capabilities for particulates as small as 10 microns, and minimal differential loss.
 Additionally, they are available in an extensive range of sizes and accommodate 1/2–4 inch standard male, female, and O-ring connections.

-We provide a broad selection of standard strainers, with or without relief valves, as listed in the tables below.
+We provide a broad selection of standard strainers, with or without bypass valves, as listed in the tables below.
 Additionally, given the required specifications, we can also fulfill customized suction strainer orders.

 Our hydraulic strainers are designed and engineered for versatility and durability, fitting in almost any hydraulic system and meeting some of the most demanding operating and environmental conditions.
 They are suitable for use in a wide range of industries, including, but not limited to, the following:

 - Heavy equipment